CE Semester Study Abroad

 - Hong Kong University of Science and Technology (HKUST)

-Course transferability options are listed on the website below.
+Course transferability options are listed.
 Please check for new additions every semester.
 Note: Although substitutions are listed, CE reserves the right to further evaluate coursework to confirm enrollment priorities.

 CE Approved Course Substitutes: